-About the Teaching Students of Other Languages (TESOL) Program
+About the Teaching English to Students of Other Languages (TESOL) Program

 The Black Student Union, LatinX Club, and Griffins for the Greater Good seek to find spaces for people from different backgrounds.
 These are great on-campus organizations for TESOL students to get involved with.
 English language learners often identify as Black or Latin American.

 Use the School of Education research guide for help with research in any course.
 Giovale Library provides information that will assist you in finding background info, books, films, articles, and curriculum materials, as well as resources that will help you cite your sources.

 Katie (’20) majored in the Educational Studies program and minored in TESOL.
 The TESOL minor program’s courses were some of the most individualized courses Katie took.
 Small class sizes allowed students to get to know professors much more personally.
 In turn, professors were able to customize the classroom experience to best serve the students in the course.
 Additionally, professors’ community connections allowed every course to have hands-on, real-world learning experiences.

 During free time, Katie was involved with Walkways to Westminster as the lead mentor for Little Griffins, a program for sixth-grade students that supports academic excellence and raises awareness about college.
 Little Griffins creates positive and meaningful mentoring relationships through bi-monthly college programming and 1-on-1 mentoring and tutoring sessions.